mariantaflou/Human-Computer-Interaction-Project-Journito/README.md

 ## Architecture
-* The architecture of Jurnito is designed to ensure scalability, flexibility, and a seamless user experience.
+* The architecture of Journito is designed to ensure scalability, flexibility, and a seamless user experience.
 The app combines a user-friendly front-end, robust back-end, and AI-driven features to create a comprehensive platform for journaling, task management, and personal growth.
 This modular design allows easy maintenance and future expansion.

 * The design of the application is strongly influenced by established design patterns, which ensure a consistent, intuitive user experience and high-quality code structure.
 These design patterns dictate how the user interface elements are laid out and how components interact with each other, contributing to the overall architectural integrity of the app.